 The FTP Push application creates a status point which can be mapped back to the master to indicate that a file transfer error has occurred on the FTP Push record (one per record).
+The status point name can be modified.
 An example is shown below.

-Figure 15-7 Status Mapping
+Figure 15-8 Status Mapping